orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

 Most parallax options are hidden until **Enable Parallax** is checked

 - Enable Parallax: Toggles the special Parallax variant of the shader
-- Height: The parallax heigh texture, **MUST** be set to linear ("sRGB" unchecked on the texture importer).
-The slider allows you to control the strength of the extrusion
+- Height: The parallax heigh texture, **MUST** be set to linear ("sRGB" unchecked on the texture importer)
+- Height Strength: Controls the strength of the parallax effect
 - Height Ref Plane: Moves the reference plane of the texture up and down, will change the perceived distance of the effect from the surface (see video below below).
 0 is neutral
 - Steps: Controls the quality of the effect.
 Default settings will probably be fine, unless you're using very high height intensity value, which will expose the "layering" of the effect.
 - Scaled Based On Angle: "Flattens" the parllax strength at grazing angles.
 This hals avoid strong layer artifacts.